Highpoint2000/TEFLoggerApp/README.md

 - Local caching of logos for faster loading
 - GPS data display can be disabled via the menu
 - PTY data can be displayed
-- Symbolbar added to display RDS, Stereo, TP, and TA
+- Toolbar added to display RDS, Stereo, TP, and TA

 ## Installation notes: